lbr711/CXX-Wrapper-for-DPDK/README.md

 sudo make install
 sudo ldconfig
 ```
+Note that: when building some old versions of DPDK, there will appear "fallthrough" warnings, which is treated as errors after gcc 7.0.
+Thus we should modify the makefiles in both directory "yourPath2dpdk/kernel/linux/kni/Makefile" and the directory "yourPath2dpdk/kernel/linux/igb_uio/Makefile".
+Concretely, we should add '-w' in 'CFLAGS'.

 Second, git clone this [repo](https://github.com/seladb/PcapPlusPlus) and install PcapPlusPlus with DPDK.
 Switch to the tag v22.11, then click the green button for downloading the code.
 Copy the HTTPS URL to git clone as below:
 ``` shell
 git clone https://github.com/seladb/PcapPlusPlus.git